paschatz/paschatz.github.io/_pages/about.md

   - /about.html
 ---

-Originally from Greece, for the last couple of years, I have been living abroad.
-For the time being, my temporary home is in the south of Spain.
-I am a PhD candidate at the University of Cadiz.
+Originally from Greece, I have spent the past few years living abroad and am currently based in the south of Spain where I am pursuing my PhD at the University of Cadiz.

+Since my masters, I am situtated in the interdisciplinary field of ecology.
+I find fascinating one, to attempt to explain natural processes/observations using mathematics.
 My research focuses on ecological coupling, and I am trying to find ways to detect ecosystem changes due to global change, using spatial and network analysis.
 I am interested in the effects of global change on plant communities and ecosystem functioning.

-Additionally, I am interested in the development of open-source tools for ecological research and data management.
-As a budding researcher, I feel committed to public, free, and accessible education for everyone and I am trying to contribute to this cause sharing all the componenets of my research (e.g. data, R-scripts).
+As an emerging researcher, I am dedicated to the principles of public, free, and accessible education for all.
+I strive to uphold this commitment by openly sharing the components of my research, including data and R-scripts, to contribute to the collective knowledge of the scientific community and beyond.